infrasonar/python-libprobe/README.md

             local configuration for this asset, for example credentials;
         config:
-            asset configuration for this check; contains for example the interval at which the check is running and an address of the asset to probe;
+            configuration for this check; contains for example the interval at which the check is running and an address of the asset to probe;
         """